-Herniated Disc in DeKalb IL
+Herniated Disc in Sycamore IL

-Are you suffering from back pain in DeKalb, but are unsure of what may have caused it?
+Are you suffering from back pain in Sycamore, but are unsure of what may have caused it?
 Well one thing is for certain, your not alone.
 The number of reported cases of back pain continues to rise each year.
 In fact the National Center for Health Statistics has determined that more than 13% of all hospital admissions are due to some variation of back pain.
 While a number of things may be responsible for the pain including; fractures, sprains, strains, and spinal stenosis, a herniated/bulging disc is by far one of the most common.
 Recent studies have shown that nearly 35% of the American population currently have herniated or bulging discs, many of them asymptomatic.
 Unfortunately, these people are unaware that their discs are acting like ticking time bombs, waiting for a time when they are overcome by stress, resulting in varying degrees of pain.
-Your doctors at Stewart Family Chiropractic in DeKalb understand how severe herniated and bulging discs may be and will use this article to provide you with information about this condition, as well as the most appropriate treatment options.
+Your doctors at Stewart Family Chiropractic in Sycamore understand how severe herniated and bulging discs may be and will use this article to provide you with information about this condition, as well as the most appropriate treatment options.

 To understand what a herniated/bulging disc is, it is essential to have a basic understanding of their normal structure and function.
 A typically person has 23 intervertebral discs throughout their spine, each separating the neighboring vertebrae or back bones.
 An intervertebral disc has two primary components; the annulus (a group of circular fibers) and a nucleus found within the center of the annulus.
 While it may seem too simplistic, relating a disc to a jelly donut provides a good visualization of its structure.
 To picture this, imagine the nucleus as the jelly in the center of the donut or annulus.
 While the design may be simple, it has allowed intervertebral discs to become one of the most amazing structures found within the human body.
 Imagine the amount of stress that a single disc experiences in a lifetime, acting as a shock absorber with every single step and motion.
 Not only do these discs act as the only shock absorbers throughout our spine, they are also responsible for protecting the surrounding nerves and muscles.